8 Crowdfunding Sites to Help Fund Your Business

 Kickstarter

-A massive marketplace means massive competition You can’t keep your funds if you don’t reach your crowdfunding goal Subpar customer service More creative-minded than business-minded Rules and restrictions on how to launch a product or project
+A massive marketplace means massive competition You can’t keep your funds if you don’t reach your crowdfunding goal Focused on consumer-facing products

 Indiegogo